Milestone Society Repository

 We have now developed our own repository for photographs where we can safely store pictures supplied by members and others.
 These photos are linked to the Excel spreadsheet via a unique waymarker ID number, which includes an approximate ‘old county’ reference.
 We have also produced the information in Google Earth 3D map format so you can see the milestones in place and view a photograph if one is currently available!

 The menu option Download Google Earth provides a link to help you download Google Earth.
 After you have done this, you can download our information by selecting the menu option Download Map Files.

-Following the launch of the repository site in November 2010, we made our eleventh information release this May, providing details of over 18,000 recorded milestones and other waymarkers in the UK, with over 70% photographic coverage..
+Following the launch of the repository site in November 2010, we made our eleventh information release last December, providing details of over 18,000 recorded milestones and other waymarkers in the UK, with over 70% photographic coverage..
 Future updates will be approximately every four months.
 Please check the site for updates.

 Using Google Earth you can zoom into any location, by typing the location name in the box at the top left, and spot the milestones in the area.
 Click on a coloured pin and you will be able to view the details about the milestone or other waymarker, with a link to a photograph if one has been supplied.You can also use the Google Earth Street View feature and sometimes see the milestone in place, although the accuracy of the grid references supplied by members may not be exact.

 If there is no photo for a milestone, you can help by organising one!
 There’s a form available via the menu option Upload a Photograph to upload a digital picture, by browsing from your computer.

 If you are uploading a photograph from a digital camera, it would be helpful if you would ensure that the photograph is portrait style and has a 'size' less than 400kb.
 Most modern digital cameras yield around 2Mb per photo.
 You don’t need to fiddle with your camera settings because there are plenty of free programs that will re-size photographs for you.
 The menu option Reduce Photo Size provides details of some suitable programs.